mstelles/ex294/README.md

 ```

 #### 11. Create the 'archive.yaml' playbook to:
-  - Execute playbook on webservers
+  - Execute playbook on webservers.
-  - Archive the contents of /etc in /root/etc-<hostname>.tar.bz2 you may use ansible_facts or magic variables (I'm the second option)
+  - Archive the contents of /etc in ```bash /root/etc-<hostname>.tar.bz2 ```you may use ansible_facts or magic variables (I'm using the second option).
-  - Compress with bzip2
+  - Compress with bzip2.
-  - Copy the files to the local /tmp directory on the ansible controler
+  - Copy the files to the local /tmp directory on the ansible controler.

 Solution: [archive.yaml](playbooks/archive.yaml)
 ```bash